The prestigious Graham Gregory Award, is the top citation acknowledging an individual's outstanding contribution to the NSW wine industry.

 The award is named after former NSW Agriculture Deputy Director General Graham Gregory, who was instrumental in the development of the NSW wine industry, and recognises areas such as leadership, research and development, winemaking, education and market development.

-NSW Department of Primary Industries Deputy Director General Agriculture Kate Lorimer-Ward, with Hunter Valley viticulturist Liz Riley, winner of the 2020 Graham Gregory Award in recognition of her major contributions to the NSW wine industry.
+NSW Department of Primary Industries Deputy Director General Agriculture Kate Lorimer-Ward, with Tom Ward, winner of the 2022 Graham Gregory Award.

 |Year||Graham Gregory Trophy winner|